 Pursuant to federal and state laws, various government agencies have established rules protecting the privacy and security of personal information.
 In addition, most states have enacted laws, which vary significantly from jurisdiction to jurisdiction, to safeguard the privacy and security of personal information.
 Many of the associates who conduct our business have access to, and routinely process, personal information of clients through a variety of media, including information technology systems.
 We rely on various internal processes and controls to protect the confidentiality of client information that is accessible to us, or in our possession or the possession of our associates.
 It is possible that an associate could, intentionally or unintentionally, disclose or misappropriate confidential client information and our data has been the subject of cyberattacks and could be subject to additional attacks.
 If we fail to maintain adequate internal controls or if our associates fail to comply with our policies and procedures, misappropriation or intentional or unintentional inappropriate disclosure or misuse of client information could occur.
-Such internal control inadequacies or non-compliance could materially damage our reputation or lead to civil or criminal penalties, which, in turn, could have a material adverse effect on our business, financial confition, we analyze customer data to better manage our business.
+Such internal control inadequacies or non-compliance could materially damage our reputation or lead to civil or criminal penalties, which, in turn, could have a material adverse effect on our business, financial condition and results of operations.
+In addition, we analyze customer data to better manage our business.
 There has been increased scrutiny, including from state regulators, regarding the use of "big data" techniques such as price optimization.
 We cannot predict what, if any, actions may be taken with regard to "big data," but any inquiry in connection with our "big data" business practices could cause reputational harm and any limitations could have a material impact on our business, financial condition and results of operations.
-See "- The failure in cyber- or other information security systems, as well as the occurrence of events unanticipated in Brighthouse's and MetLife's disaster recovery systems and
+See "- The failure in cyber- or other information security systems, as well as the occurrence of events unanticipated in Brighthouse's and MetLife's disaster recovery systems and business continuity planning could result in a loss or disclosure of confidential information, damage to our reputation and impairment of our ability to conduct business effectively."